-The one who does not make a mistake, usually does nothing.
+The one who does not make a mistake usually does nothing.
 Mistakes happen.
-However, it is important as to quickly and effectively eliminate and draw conclusions.
-An effective form of error verification is the well-known by software developers Continuous Integration.
+However, it is important to quickly and effectively eliminate and draw conclusions.
+An effective form of error verification is well-known by software developers Continuous Integration.
 One of CI’s most popular tools is Jenkins, which allows you to automate the development process, such as running a test, building a project, or collecting information about your operations by setting up tasks (called “jobs”).

 Inform and release changes as soon as possible!

 The most significant, fundamental feature of continuous integration is communicating information as quickly as possible.
 We can rely on that with Jenkins.
 Each deviation detected in the test is appropriately communicated by sending a message to the team’s integrated mailbox or via communicator (e.g. Slack).
-Jenkins can also gets in touch with developers on Twitter, Skype, or talk to an app on smartphones 🙂
+Jenkins can also get in touch with developers on Twitter, Skype, or talk to an app on smartphones 🙂

-The notification mechanism is extremely easy to work with because it knows almost immediately which code is OK and which does not work properly and needs to be corrected.
+The notification mechanism is extremely easy to work with because it knows, almost immediately, which code is OK and which does not work properly and needs to be corrected.
 CI carefully checks for all errors in the code provided by the developer in every new version thrown into the repository.
 Jenkins will also tell you where the error in the file is located and who is responsible for it [our blog post about the system of “penalties” and “prizes” for team members will be available shortly].

 Jenkins will also notify us when the problem is resolved.
-Appropriate information will reach every programmer interested in the project, and as a result, the entire team is aware of the current status of work and it is easier to plan the tasks.
-After a successful build process, we can finally release our changes into the selected environment – during daily work, the changes land on the “dev” environment, where programmers and testers can test the given functionality.
+Appropriate information will reach every programmer interested in the project, and as a result, the entire team is aware of the current status of work, and it is easier to plan the tasks.
+After a successful build process, we can finally release our changes into the selected environment – during daily work, the changes land in the “dev” environment, where programmers and testers can test the given functionality.
 Jenkins is also responsible for releasing these changes into the “stage” environment as well as production.
-You will save a lot of time this way, and releases will become easier, more stable, so that they will be done more often.
+You will save a lot of time this way, and releases will become easier, and more stable so that they will be done more often.

 Static code analysis

-One of the next sample things that Jenkins can do, is performing static code analysis – it analyzes syntax correctness, finds dangerous and outdated features, memory leaks, buffer overflows, SQL Injections, it can detect unnecessary code repetitions or unused elements.
+One of the next sample things that Jenkins can do is perform static code analysis – it analyzes syntax correctness, finds dangerous and outdated features, memory leaks, buffer overflows, SQL Injections, and can detect unnecessary code repetitions or unused elements.
 This allows you to increase productivity, detect bottlenecks or inefficient construction.
 In addition, we can automatically verify that the developer has actually made the appropriate description in the code for the classes and methods (so-called doc) – if the programmers had forgotten it, it would not be possible to generate documentation for the project.
 However, it must be remembered that Jenkins is not for writing the documentation itself, but only for the generation and automation of the process.

 What can I use Jenkins for?